shmoergh/hog-moduleur/07-brain/brain-sdk/ai/overview.md

 ## About

 We're building a module for a synthesizer, called Brain.
-It is a universal digital module in a Eurorack synthesizer with multipurpose inputs and outputs which allows users to write their own firmware.
-Additionally we're going to provide some basic modules and probably an SDK for it so that it's easy to get started.
+It is a universal digital module in a Eurorack synthesizer with multipurpose inputs and outputs which allows users to write their own firmwares.
+Additionally we're going to provide some basic modules and an SDK for it so that it's easy to get started.

 ## Features